vieux/dcpu-vv/README.md

 You can found dcpu-16 full specs on [0x10c.com](http://0x10c.com/doc/dcpu-16.txt "http://0x10c.com/doc/dcpu-16.txt")

-One of the particularity of dcpu-vv is to have on old-scool look as it uses *ncurses* to render the screen.
+One of the particularity of dcpu-vv is the capacity to emulate multiple dcpu16 at the same time, using *ncurses* to render the screens

 SCREENSHOTS
 ===========